mauritsmaas/LeutMesiene/README.md

 ### Implementation

-The LeutMesiene is developed in Python, further important libraries will be identified later.
-The tool will consist of a commandline interface but also have a web interface.
-The choice for both ways was made because in a web interface everything can be structured more clearly.
-In addition, this tool is also a good exercise to keep up the programming skills of the owner, it is considered a win/win situation.
+The LeutMesiene is developed in Python, using default libraries for the CLI implementation and Flask with Vuetify for the web interface.
+Both of these interfaces are backed with a local DB-file which hold all the items (commands, tools).
+The choice for both ways was made because in a web interface everything can be structured more clearly and the CLI for the fast usage or for the situation when there is only a commandline available.
+In addition, is this tool also a good exercise to keep up the programming skills of the author, so it can be considered as a win/win situation.

 #### Author